scalameta/munit/contributing.md

 ## Importing the build into IntelliJ

-This codebase is primarily developed with VS Code but it's possible to work on it with IntelliJ.
-There are a few quirks when importing the build into IntelliJ since MUnit is cross-compiled against multiple Scala versions (2.11, 2.12, 2.13, Dotty) and platforms (JVM, JavaScript and Native)
+This codebase is primarily developed with VS Code but it's possible to work on this codebase with IntelliJ.
+There are a few quirks when importing the build into IntelliJ since MUnit is cross-compiled against multiple platforms (JVM, JavaScript and Native).

 - Use "Open or import" and select the MUnit directory.
 - If prompted to select import via sbt or bsp, select sbt.